entisys360/ARM-Template-Sample/README.md

     1. A Basic vNet and subnet

-    2. 2 Windows 2016 VMs for Domain controllers which can be a Meraki or Azure gateway.
+    2. (2) Windows 2016 VMs for Domain controllers which can be a Meraki or Azure gateway.

-    3. 2 windows 2016 VMs for cloud connectors
+    3. (2) Windows 2016 VMs for cloud connectors

-    4. 1 VM which will act as the Controller(Orchestrator) also referred to as Ansible worker node
+    4. (1) Linux VM which will act as the Controller(Orchestrator) also referred to as Ansible worker node

-2. The VM controller which acts as a bootstrapper will perform the following
+2. The VM controller which acts as a bootstrapper will perform the following:

     1. Store the data input from the ARM template form to be used in the second phase of the execution